networkx/networkx/CONTRIBUTE.rst

       git checkout -b bugfix-for-issue-1480

+   * For more information on how to set up a development environment, refer to the :doc:`setup guide <setup>` for developers

    * Commit locally as you progress (``git add`` and ``git commit``)

 3. To submit your contribution: